Twizwei/bddoia_project/README.md

 Training and evaluation
 -----------------------
 First we need to train Faster RCNN on BDD100K.
-The pretrained Faster RCNN weights will be provided soon.
+The pretrained Faster RCNN is available [here](https://drive.google.com/drive/folders/1OCiWD9q-9ZzxKS45yqA4Tgg_KCt-nD6g?usp=sharing)

 To train the model, run